 - Module 1: $2500 with accommodation; $1850 without accommodation

 - Module 2: $2100 with accommodation; $1700 without accommodation

 Please note that CCSI adheres to a strict cancellation and refund policy (see here) for all executive trainings except as noted otherwise.

 How can I apply?

 To apply, please complete and submit our online application form here.
-Applications will be evaluated on a rolling basis until May 1, 2018.
+Applications will be evaluated on a rolling basis.
 A limited number of scholarships may be available.

 Sessions will be taught by leading academics and practitioners and will be tailored to uniquely address issues relevant to governments.
 2017 Faculty bios are available here.

 CCSI would like to thank the executive training program’s 2018 supporters:

 Additional support for the program has been provided by the following sponsors:

 Firms and organizations wishing to provide scholarships for the 2018 program should contact us at firstname.lastname@example.org for more information.